shuber/proxy/README.markdown

 Proxy
 =====

-A rails plugin that allows applications to dynamically respond to proxied requests by detecting forwarded host/uri headers and setting the session domain, default host, and relative url root.
+A gem/plugin that allows rails applications to dynamically respond to proxied requests by detecting forwarded host/uri headers and setting the session domain, default host, and relative url root.
 The plugin adds this functionality to calls to url_for, named route helpers, and view url helpers while still allowing you to specifically set the :host and :only\_path options to override this behavior.

 The original session domain, default host, and relative url root will be restored after each request.